 When it comes to the methods we have developed for generating electricity, all seem to have their upsides and downsides.
 But there is one type of power generation happening in many places around the world that the Australian government has vowed not to touch.
 It's called nuclear power.
 But a poll has just been released saying that half of Australians surveyed want it brought back to the table as an option for the future.
-Behind the News - 27/10/2009: Nuclear Power

-Electricity for Kids - Fun Experiments, Free Games, Cool Projects, Science Online Check out the exciting subject of electricity for kids with our range of fun experiments, free games, cool science fair projects, challenging quizzes, interesting facts, amazing videos, worksheets and more!
+Electricity Interactive Games and Activities - Woodlands Science Zone.
+Electricity for Kids - Fun Experiments, Free Games, Cool Projects, Science Online.
+Check out the exciting subject of electricity for kids with our range of fun experiments, free games, cool science fair projects, challenging quizzes, interesting facts, amazing videos, worksheets and more!

 Learn about circuits, lightning, batteries, conductors and all kinds of interesting electricity topics.
 As well as activities for children, there are also lesson plans for teachers, ideas for parents and a whole host of free teaching resources for anyone interested in electricity related information and learning about science online.
 Electricity.
 Electricity for Kids 1.
 How Electricity Works" Humans have an intimate relationship with electricity, to the point that it's virtually impossible to separate your life from it.

 When the same mysterious force energizes a loved one's touch, a stroke of lightning and a George Foreman Grill, a curious duality ensues: We take electricity for granted one second and gawk at its power the next.
 More than two and a half centuries have passed since Benjamin Franklin and others proved lightning was a form of electricity, but it's still hard not to flinch when a particularly violent flash lights up the horizon.